rushsteve1/ranni/docs/design.md

 First is exceptions, which immediately halt the current fiber and signal the parent.
 This is not intended to be handled by the programmer, and is reserved for operations from which the interpreter may not be able to recover.
-This is for divide-by-zero, referencing undefinded variables, and other fatal error conditions.
+This is for divide-by-zero, referencing undefined variables, and other fatal error conditions.

-Second, and more commonly, is the monadic error handling found in languges like Rust using `Result` and `Option`.
+Second, and more commonly, is the monadic error handling found in languages like Rust using `Result` and `Option`.
 These types are defined in the standard library's `core` module that is imported by default.